FedeDP/ncursesFM/README.md

 **optional:**
 * if compiled with libx11 support: xdg-utils.
-* if compiled with sd-bus support: a message bus (dbus/kdbus) plus logind (for inhibition support), udisks2 (for mount support), packagekit (for packages installation support).
+* if compiled with sd-bus support: a message bus (dbus/kdbus) plus logind (for inhibition support), udisks2 (for mount support), packagekit (for packages installation support) and upower (to get AC (dis)connection events).

 ## Known bugs
-* installing packages segfaults if package has wrong arch.
-Packagekit daemon segfaults too: https://github.com/hughsie/PackageKit/issues/87.
+* installing packages segfaults if package is for the wrong arch, and packagekit daemon segfaults too: https://github.com/hughsie/PackageKit/issues/87.

 ## Install instructions: